 The book doesn’t give you step by step instructions on exactly what to do to get traction for your business, but instead urges you to be creative, to experiment and measure new ideas to find what works for you.
 I think they could go into a lot more detail and share more examples for each channel.
 But perhaps the book serves better as a starting point for your own creative process and going into too more detail isn’t necessary to spark your imagination and inquisitiveness.

 The Bullseye Framework they describe is also a good way to take your traction ideas and prove them on the road towards sustainable customer growth.
 I’d also recommend reading Lean Analytics to get a grip on exactly what stats you should be interested in when measuring the effectiveness of your business and your traction experiments.

 I feel truly inspired by this book.
 I’ve known that gaining traction was a problem.
 I’ve had marketing ideas, but my previous approach has been a bit slapdash.
 The structure provided in this book has given me a lot of clarity, as has the way they describe the relationship between product development and traction development.
 Finding traction methods that will work for your business is still a creative process.
 This book doesn’t give you all the answers, but it gives you a good grounding to go and find ideas for yourself.
 Each chapter describing a channel left me hungry for more examples and ideas, but also sparked my imagination and made me keen to get brainstorming traction ideas for my next product.
-I can see myself turning to this book again and again and also discussing ideas with people on their forum.
+I can see myself turning to this book again and again.

 can could download the first free chapters for free on their site at the moment.